firebug/devtools-extension-examples/CustomActor/README.md

 CustomActor
 ===========
-An example extension showing how to implement new remotable feature (based on RDP protocol, see link below)
+An example extension showing how to implement new remotable feature and register custom tab actor (based on RDP protocol, see link below)

 Instructions
 ------------